patryk-ku/discord-bot/README.md

 	mv .env.example .env
 	```

 	Now insert all API keys and tokens into `.env` file.
 Some are optional, check comments inside file for more info.
+There are also a couple of options for configuring the bot.
+Check the comments in the file for more information.

 5. Run